aloware/auditable/README.md

 The Auditable Trait exposes the following API:

-- Auditable@audits(): MorphMany
+- `Auditable@audits(): MorphMany`
   - This is the polymorphic relation allowing to retrieve a Model's audits from the Model
   - Example: Role::first()->audits // Returns a list of Audit instances for the Role Model

-- Auditable@auditableAttributes(): array
+- `Auditable@auditableAttributes(): array`
   - By default, all of the Model's attributes are auditable
   - You may customize which attributes should be audited, in one of two possible ways:
     - Create a property `auditable` in the Model, which is an array of attribute names
     - Or, if you need more control or there is logic required to define what's auditable:
       - Override this method in your Model to restrict audits to only certain attributes
-      - The overridden methods must also return an array of attribute names to be audited
+      - The overridden method must also return an array of attribute names to be audited

-- Auditable@auditRelation(EventType $event_type, Model $related, string $label = 'relation-audit'): ?Audit
+- `Auditable@auditRelation(EventType $event_type, Model $related, string $label = 'relation-audit'): ?Audit`
   - Use one of the `RELATION_*` Event Types from the Enum `\Aloware\Auditable\Enums\EventType`
   - Self-audits only cover the Model's attributes.
-In case of relations where the Foreign Key leaves in another table, audits will not happen automatically.
-Instead, we use this method to record them.
+In case of relations where the Foreign Key lives in another table, audits will not happen automatically.
+Instead, use this method to record them.
   - The `$related` argument takes the related Model, in the state we want it to be recorded (its attributes will be persisted in the newly created Audit)
   - The label is optional; if omitted, it'll default to 'relation-audit'
-  - The method will return a new Audit instance on success, or null on failure (the failure will be logged)
+  - The method will return a new Audit instance on success, or null on failure (the failure will be logged).

-- Auditable@audit(string $property, $before, $after, string $label = 'custom-audit', bool $property_must_exist = true): ?Audit
+- `Auditable@audit(string $property, $before, $after, string $label = 'custom-audit', bool $property_must_exist = true): ?Audit`
-  - You may use this method for custom audits, i.e. audits which are not automatically generated
+  - You may use this method for custom audits
     - Example: $role->audit('accessed', null, 2, 'access-control', false)
     - The generated Audit will look as if an attribute called 'accessed' had changed from `null` to `2`
     - Notice that yo need to pass `false` for `$property_must_exist` if you are using a `$property` name